 Chapter 6: Labour Market Policies Regarding Older Workers in the Netherlands

-Kène Henkens and Joop Schippers INTRODUCTION In their capacity as macro-level actors, the Dutch Government and social partners are aware of the need to raise the labour force participation of older workers (see, among others, SER, 1999).
+6. Labour market policies regarding older workers in the Netherlands Kène Henkens and Joop Schippers INTRODUCTION In their capacity as macro-level actors, the Dutch Government and social partners are aware of the need to raise the labour force participation of older workers (see, among others, SER, 1999).
 That is why at the Lisbon summit in 2000 the Government enthusiastically endorsed the so-called Lisbon targets to promote the labour force participation of older workers.
 Even though participation of older workers has increased during the last few years it is still below the target level of 50 per cent.
 Von NordheimNielsen (2005) states that without the active support and commitment from employers, trade unions and older workers themselves, employment rates are unlikely to improve suﬃciently.
 Recent research demonstrates that workers in Europe increasingly anticipate working longer than is currently the case (Velladics et al., 2006).
 However at the same time it also shows that the vast majority of older workers themselves still like and expect to retire years before the oﬃcial retirement age (for instance, Van Dalen and Henkens, 2002, 2005; Heyma, 2001).
 Dutch government policy during the last decade has primarily been aimed at discouraging the use of diﬀerent routes to exit the labour market by increasing the ‘exit-penalty’ in terms of replacement rates.
 Much less attention has been given to employer behaviour, the focus of this chapter.
-Most decisions on how to deal with the ageing of the workforce will have to be taken by individual organizations, or will, at least, be implemented within these organizations....
+Most decisions on how to deal with the ageing of the workforce will have to be taken by individual...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.